nikita-lee-222/ESP32-BH1750-DS18B20-MQ2/README.md

 - Save the log to cloudstorage.
 - Display data on screen or web page.
 - Set alert thresholds for the MQ-2 sensor.

+This project was developed with guidance and reference materials from online resources and tools.